 Early feedback from our initial customer deployments suggests that our investment is producing the desired results.
 Banks tell us that our transcription accuracy outperforms rival solutions.
 Perhaps more importantly for analysts tasked with reviewing alerts, we’re also scoring highly for the quality of our workflows and helpful investigation tools.

 A review of regulations – from Dodd-Frank through to MAR and MiFID II – shows that voice communication is not regarded by regulators as being any less important than text communication.
 Historically, lower levels of enforcement have been due to regulators’ being realistic about what can be achieved through manual sampling or basic phonetic technology.
-Our prediction is that the development of voice surveillance will follow a similar pattern as we have seen with text.
+Our prediction is that the regulatory demands of voice surveillance will follow a similar pattern as we have seen with text.
 Improvements in audio analytics technology will raise regulators’ expectations of what surveillance organizations must achieve.
 Fortunately for banks using Digital Reasoning, this adaptation will be relatively quick and easy.